-To apply for one of our History MA programmes you should normally have a BA in the Arts, Humanities, Social Sciences or a related discipline (UK classification 2:1 or above, or international equivalent).
+To apply for one of our History MA programmes you should normally have a BA in History or a related discipline (UK classification 2:1 or above, or international equivalent).

 A Personal Statement which clearly demonstrates an interest in the programme and an understanding of the context of the programme is also required.